alanphys/BeamSchemeV1/readme.txt

 1) Introduction
 Welcome to BeamScheme

-This software will assist you in extracting 1D profiles from 2D datasets and calculating various parameters on the profiles and 2D dataset.
-BeamScheme can open various image and 2D array file formats such as SNC MapCheck, PTW 720, IBA Matrix and StarTrack, Eclipse, XiO, DICOM, jpg, etc.
+BeamScheme is an analysis tool for 2D datasets.
+It will assist you in extracting 1D profiles from 2D datasets and can calculate over 60 different parameters.
+BeamScheme can open various image and 2D array file formats such as SNC MapCheck, PTW 720, IBA Matrix and StarTrack, Eclipse, XiO, BrainLab, DICOM, jpg, etc.

-Parameters such as field size, field centre, penumbra, flatness and symmetry are calculated.
+Parameters include field size, field centre, penumbra, flatness and symmetry.
+FFF beams are supported with both maximum slope and sigmoid fit parameters available.
 Profiles can be taken at any angle, offset or thickness.
 Profiles can be exported to a text file or clipboard for further processing.
 Results can be exported to PDF.

 BeamScheme is not intended to replace the commercial software available with 2D arrays, but to complement it.